-Basin Electric Power Cooperative (Basin Electric) supports efforts to modify the existing Environmental Protection Agency's (EPA) Coal Combustion Residuals (CCR) rule to make it more flexible and less onerous.
+Basin Electric Power Cooperative (Basin Electric) supports a Coal Combustion Residuals (CCR) regulations that are flexible and allows utilities sufficient time to implement in a cost-effective manner.
 Basin Electric supports efforts to permanently classify CCRs as non-hazardous waste and to place CCR regulation solely under state control.

 Using and recycling CCRs conserves natural resources by replacing materials that would otherwise have to be mined, and each ton of recycled fly ash offsets a ton of cement production, which eliminates the release of a ton of CO2.
-The EPA appropriately regulates CCRs as a non-hazardous waste under Subtitle D rather than as hazardous waste under Subtitle C of the Resource Conservation and Recovery Act.
-(RCRA)
+The EPA appropriately regulates CCRs as a nonhazardous waste under Subtitle D rather than as hazardous waste under Subtitle C of the Resource Conservation and Recovery Act.

-The rule has been under review by the Trump Administration to provide more flexibility in state permitting programs.
-Recent court decisions have caused uncertainty for many utilities, and would place onerous requirements on some existing coal ash disposal sites.
-States should be granted flexibility to develop disposal and monitoring regulations that reflect the unique situations in each state.
+Court decisions have caused uncertainty for many utilities, and would place onerous requirements on some existing coal ash disposal sites.
+States should be granted flexibility to develop disposal and monitoring regulations and timelines that reflect the unique situations in each state.